 When you stop to look around, you’ll discover a world which was previously hidden to you, though it may have been right under your nose (it also helps you avoid stepping into anything … unpleasant).
 This will set off the sparks to ignite your creative drive and get those wheels in your head turning right round.
 Besides all that, you’ll find observing can be very fun (I myself am an avid people-watcher).

-Hey Creatives, do you find competition to be a boon or a hinderance to your creativity?
+Hey Creatives, do you make it a point to stop and take in your surroundings?
+If so, what have you noticed lately?
 Let us know in the comments below.